-We are excited that our extension, providing toilets, a kitchen and a meeting room, is progressing well, and we look forward to being able to use it sometime this year.
+We are excited that our extension, providing toilets, a kitchen and a meeting room, is now open and it is already proving to be a valuable resource.
 The fundraising for this project has been undertaken by the Friends of St Owen’s (FoSO) who support the church in many ways – visit their website for more information: FoSO .

-We are beginning to hold services in St Owen’s again as pandemic restrictions are eased; you are welcome to join us but please note that in this time you need to let us know you are planning to come so we can ensure socially-distanced seating arrangements.
-You can always join us online for our Zoom services on Sundays at 10.30am and 6pm: visit the Services page for the links and joining information.
+We are beginning to hold services in St Owen’s again as pandemic restrictions are eased; you are welcome to join us but please wear a face covering when moving about the church and singing.
+You can always join us online for our live steamed Zoom services on Sundays at 10.30am: visit the Services page for the links and joining information.

-We have a pipe organ, a choir, and a peal of 8 bells, which all contribute to our welcome and worship.
-More details can be found on the appropriate pages under the ‘Activities’ tab.
+We have a pipe organ, a robed choir, who sing together with the choir from St Mary’s, and a peal of 8 bells, which all contribute to our welcome and worship.
+More details can be found on the appropriate pages on Activities.

 St Owen’s has close links with our Church School, Bromham Primary School, and enjoys visits from the children when possible.
-Our Vicar Catherine is a Governor and enjoys going to school to lead Collective Worship, or leading online at the present time!
+Our Vicar Catherine is a Governor and enjoys going to school to lead Collective Worship.

 For more information about the village visit https://bromham-pc.gov.uk/ .